itscturner/ansible/roles/software/README.md

 Software
 =========

-Install or uninstall software on your system.
+An ansible role to install or uninstall software on your system.

 Example Playbook
 ----------------